Multistage Mixed Precision Iterative Refinement: Numerical experiments

 We now test the convergence behavior of the IR variants for matrices generated via the MATLAB command \verb|gallery('randsvd',n,kappa(i),3)|.
 As mentioned, we expect that these are more challenging problems for the GMRES-based iterative refinement schemes since they contain clusters of eigenvalues close to the origin which may fail to be effectively shifted away from the origin by a low precision preconditioner.

-In Table \ref{tab:rand_mode3_sdq} we test precisions $(u_f,u,u_r)$ = (single, double, quad).
-Here, SIR fails to converge within $i_{max}$ steps once $\kappa_\infty(A)$ exceeds $10^7$ (SIR does eventually converge for the problem with $\kappa_\infty(A)=7\cdot 10^7$, but it requires 13 steps).
+In Table \ref{tab:rand_mode3_sdq} we test initial precisions $(u_f,u,u_r)$ = (single, double, quad).
+Here, SIR fails to converge {once $\kappa_\infty(A)$ exceeds $10^9$}.
 Once $\kappa_\infty(A)$ exceeds $10^9$, the number of GMRES iterations required per SGMRES-IR and GMRES-IR step begins to increase dramatically.
 This is expected since there is a cluster of eigenvalues remaining close to the origin even after low precision preconditioning.
-Notice that in these cases, TSIR performs the second switch to GMRES-IR after just one SGMRES-IR step, since the number of GMRES iterations per SGMRES-IR step exceeds our specified value of $k_{max}=0.1n$.
-This has a significant benefit versus SGMRES-IR for the most ill-conditioned problem, since TSIR does many fewer GMRES iterations.
-We show plots for $\kappa_2(A)\in\{10^1, 10^4, 10^7, 10^{14}\}$ in Figure \ref{fig:randnmat_mode3_124}.
+Notice that in these cases, MSIR performs the second switch to GMRES-IR after just one SGMRES-IR step and then performs a precision switch from $(u_f, u, u_r)$ = (single, double, quad) to $(u_f, u, u_r)$ = (double, double, quad) after just one GMRES-IR step, since the number of GMRES iterations per refinement step for both SGMRES-IR and GMRES-IR exceeds our specified value of $k_{max}=0.1n$.
+We show plots for $\kappa_2(A)\in\{10^1, 10^4, 10^9, 10^{14}\}$ in Figure \ref{fig:randnmat_mode3_124}.

-The story for $(u_f,u,u_r)$ = (half, single, double), shown in Table \ref{tab:rand_mode3_hsd}, is similar.
-Once the condition number exceeds around $\sqrt{u}$, the number of GMRES iterations required per refinement step increases significantly.
-Again, this means that TSIR performs the second switch to GMRES-IR since $k_{max}$ is exceeded bin SGMRES-IR.
-And again, for the most ill-conditioned problem for which SGMRES-IR converges, TSIR does significantly fewer GMRES iterations in total than SGMRES-IR (although again we note that cases where $n$ GMRES iterations are required per step are not practical from a performance perspective).
-Notice also that for $\kappa_2(A)\geq 10^5$, TSIR performs no SIR steps since an Inf or NaN is detected in the first correction term.
-We plot TSIR convergence for $\kappa_2(A)\in\{10^1, 10^4, 10^7, 10^{11}\}$ in Figure \ref{fig:randnmat_mode3_012}.
+The story for initial precisions $(u_f,u,u_r)$ = (half, single, double), shown in Table \ref{tab:rand_mode3_hsd}, is similar.
+Once the condition number exceeds around $\sqrt{u}$, the number of GMRES iterations required per refinement step increases significantly for both SGMRES-IR and GMRES-IR.
+Again, this means that MSIR switches from SGMRES-IR to GMRES-IR and then performs a precision switch (to $(u_f, u, u_r)$ = (single, single, double)) since $k_{max}$ is exceeded.
+When $\kappa_\infty$ exceeds $10^9$, however, using single precision for the factorization is not enough to combat the slow GMRES convergence, and thus a second precision switch occurs, switching to $(u_f, u, u_r)$ = (double, double, quad).
+For the most ill-conditioned problem for which SGMRES-IR converges, MSIR does significantly fewer GMRES iterations in total than SGMRES-IR (although we use higher precision for $u_f$ (single), the computational cost will still less considering the total number of GMRES steps performed in SGMRES-IR).
+Notice also that for $\kappa_2(A)\geq 10^5$, MSIR performs no SIR steps at the initial precision setting $(u_f,u,u_r)$ = (half, single, double) since an Inf or NaN is detected in the first correction term.
+We plot MSIR convergence for $\kappa_2(A)\in\{10^1, 10^4, 10^7, 10^{14}\}$ in Figure \ref{fig:randnmat_mode3_012}.